 Web Services is a vast array of reasonably well defined XML based, transport agnostic, definitions that allow data communication between parties.
 The protocols and definitions cover everything from the message content to the meta-data and systems surrounding the content e.g. security or notifications of changes.

 That definition misses as much as it says...

 XML is a hard thing for human beings to read.
 The Ws standards are seen, by many, as bloated.
 The tooling around the standards is seen, by some, to be poor given the complexity of the standards.
 The definitions themselves are sometimes loose and thus interoperability (one of the main reasons originally cited for using Web Services) is not as good as it could be.

 That aside Web Services have been tremendously successful in what they are good at - interoperability of large enterprise systems.
 These enterprises liked the idea that Web Services made them vendor neutral (in theory).
-They also liked that having standards means cheaper developers - when something is standard it can be learnt by more people.
-In addition there was an implementation arms race amongst the application server vendors, who just loved selling their latest and greatest server.
+They also liked that having standards means cheaper developers - when something is standard it can be learned by more people.
+In addition, there was an implementation arms race amongst the application server vendors, who just loved selling their latest and greatest server.
 This was an all-round win-win.

 The Case for Restful API Management